 If none of the pre-build web services match your needs, you can create a custom service i.e. select which of the standard web service functions are available via that service.

 You can enable only the specific functions that you need to expose, so not compromising on security.

-- Access Administration > Site administration > Server > Web services.
+- Access Administration > Site administration > Plugins > Web services > External services

 - Click Add new custom service

 - 'Authorised users only' - If enabled, you will need to select the authorised users manually.
 Otherwise all users with appropriate permissions are allowed

 - 'Required capability' - If enabled, any user accessing the web service will be checked against this selected capability.
 (This is just an additional optional security layer.)